 A strong renovation may include: updated kitchen, updated bathrooms, newer roof, updated plumbing, updated electrical, modern HVAC, improved windows, open layout, outdoor living space, garage or parking improvements, and permitted additions.

-Buyers should still verify renovation quality and permits.
+I always tell my buyers to still verify renovation quality and permits.
 Fresh countertops are lovely, but they do not automatically mean the expensive stuff was handled.

 New Construction in College Park